JohnNKing/snbopen/README.md

 snbopen
 =======

-convert samsung S-note files (.snb) to pdf or open them.
+convert samsung S-note files (.snb) to pdf

 use
 =======